edlins/libPCA9685/README.md

         which allows for fast and efficient block reading and writing of all registers using I2C combined transactions.

-        The example application computes 16 new PWM values, writes the 16 PWM values, optionally reads back the 16 PWM values, and optionally compares the written values to the read values.
+        The quickstart example application computes 16 new random PWM values and writes them to the PCA9685.
         All of this happens in a single 16-channel "refresh".

-        On my B+ (unloaded) the application completes about 1430 refreshes per second without validation or 730 with validation.
+        The PCA9685demo example application allows the user to set each channel manually or press 'a' to activate automatic mode.

         Copyright (c) 2016 Scott Edlin
         edlins ta yahoo tod com